Todoist / TickTick

 Where Trayzero fits

-The only task app that is all four at once.
+A strict GTD app that is live on both Android and iOS.
 The closest local-first competitor charges $99.

 In-depth comparisons: Trayzero vs Everdo · Trayzero vs Things 3 · Trayzero vs OmniFocus